2008 California Proposition 2: Health and food safety

 An article entitled "The pros and cons of cages" published in the World's Poultry Science Journal in 2001 concludes that cages result in increased hygiene and lower incidence of disease related to feces, but can result in higher rates of metabolic disorders.

-A recent undercover investigation of Norco Ranch (a Southern California egg ranch) was completed in August and September 2008.
+An undercover investigation of Norco Ranch (a Southern California egg ranch) was completed in August and September 2008.
 That investigation discovered badly decomposed chicken carcasses in the same cages with hens which were still laying eggs for human consumption.
 The organization that performed the undercover investigation, Mercy for Animals, released the undercover video to the public whereupon the video and the investigation received wide coverage in the news media.
 Proponents of Prop 2 imply that close confinement was a major factor in these bird's deaths.
 However, Prop 2 opponents assert that Norco Ranch was in violation of many California laws already in place.

 A 2004 study of California egg farms in the journal Avian Diseases finds comparatively low Salmonella prevalence in indoor housing systems, commonly used in California, as compared to cage-free and free-range housing systems.
 The researchers state that this low Salmonella prevalence in California egg farms reflects the "distinct geographic, climatic, production and management characteristics" of the state's egg farms.
 98 percent of egg farms adhere to the California Egg Quality Assurance Plan, which is a pathogen reduction program for Salmonella in California.

 The study states, "The highest prevalence [was] in the free-range birds kept on the dirt floors."
-The California study notes that "feral cats, rodents, skunks, opossums, wild birds, and other wildlife" were seen near the free-range hens’ feeding areas, and that rodents "were considered to be the biological vectors and amplifiers" of salmonella on the egg farm in the study.
-A 2003 study from the Journal of Applied Microbiology and a study published in the journal Applied and Environmental Microbiology support the conclusion that wild animals are a significant and dangerous vector for salmonella.
+The California study notes that "feral cats, rodents, skunks, opossums, wild birds, and other wildlife" were seen near the free-range hens' feeding areas, and that rodents "were considered to be the biological vectors and amplifiers" of salmonella on the egg farm in the study.
+Studies by researchers at the Department of Bacterial Diseases of Veterinary Laboratories Agency-Weybridge in Addlestone, Surrey, UK and by researchers at veterinary and public health institutions in Norway and Denmark support the conclusion that wild animals are a significant and dangerous vector for salmonella.

 Supporters of Prop 2 note that furnished cages for egg-laying hens have already been developed in Europe, which allow birds to move freely and display natural behaviors.
 The waste material in these systems is far less concentrated than with battery cages, and the animals are healthier and calmer with a stronger natural immunity to disease.

 Opponents of Prop 2 note that a process called "traceback" is conducted by the Food and Drug Administration (FDA) and helps to maintain a safe food supply.
 The FDA's guidance to its staff for conducting tracebacks has sections entitled "Farm Investigations" and "Egg Processor/Packer Investigations," which contain detailed protocols explaining who goes on the farm, how the investigation is carried out, biosecurity procedures and other important steps to ensure that should an outbreak from eggs occur, the traceback would successfully reveal the original source.
 These opponents to Prop 2 say that California already has adequate and exemplary disease control techniques.